jenetics/jenetics/README.md

     $ hg clone http://hg.code.sf.net/p/jenetics/main <builddir>

-Jenetics uses Gradle13 as build system and organizes the source into *sub*-projects (modules).
+Jenetics uses Gradle 1.3 as build system and organizes the source into *sub*-projects (modules).
 Each sub-project is located in it’s own sub-directory:

 * **org.jenetics**: This project contains the source code and tests for the Jenetics core-module.
 * **org.jenetics.example**: This project contains example code for the *core*-module.